 Castlevania: Lament Of Innocence and Curse Of Darkness both have "Crazy" modes unlocked after completion.
-Former's version is still much easier than latter's and actually changes things other than the amount of damage the enemies can take and dish out, such as giving bosses additional attacks and changing a jumping puzzle, while the latter focuses more on enemies that take absurd amounts of abuse to kill and who kill you in 1 or 2 hits unless you spend the first 10 hours of gameplay grinding levels on skeletons.
-And to add more insult to injury, you can't even use the Bragging Rights Reward you get for beating the mode in a normal game in CoD like you can in LoI, making it practically useless.
+The former's version is still much easier than the latter's and actually changes things other than the amount of damage the enemies can take and dish out, such as giving bosses additional attacks and changing a jumping puzzle, while the latter focuses more on enemies that take absurd amounts of abuse to kill and who kill you in 1 or 2 hits unless you spend the first 10 hours of gameplay grinding levels on skeletons.
+And to add more insult to injury, you can't even use the Bragging Rights Reward you get for beating the mode in a normal game in COD like you can in LOI, making it practically useless.

 Hard Mode Level 1 Cap without starting aNew Game + .
 Order Of Ecclesia, an already really hard game, becomes a nightmare until a certain point if you're playing as Shanoa.
 As Albus, it's a breeze until you reach the Skeleton Cave, in which you'll probably have a much harder time than Shanoa due to lack of items and the Zombie familiar, which can block fireballs for you.
 Let's not even get started on what would happen if you ever decided to play with the Old Axe Armor while stuck at level one in Portrait Of Ruin...
 Luckily, all the HP, MP, and, if they're separate from the MP, Heart upgrades can be found to make life easier and, if you're playing with a character that can change their attacks and armor and use items, things become significantly easier as the game goes on.

 An Untitled Story has "Simple", "Regular", and "Difficult".
 As an extra difficulty, it also has "Masterful" which is Nintendo Hard to the extreme.
 "Insanity" manages to top that by making your character a One-Hit-Point Wonder.